“All these channels and there’s nothing on TV.”

 The thing is, I think they’ve gotten it right this time.
 What I like about Sling TV is that the same service will let you stream TV to any device, even if you’re not at home.
 As long as your IP address is on any network in the US, you can access Sling TV.
-IF you’re outside the US, this may be a good time to get a VPN.
+IF you’re outside the US, this may be a good time to get a VPN for Android boxes.

 For plans starting at $20 a month, Sling TV gives you access to some of the biggest networks like ESPN, Disney Channel, CNN, USA, SyFy.
 Some areas also throw in access to some local stations of NBC and FOX.
 Sling TV is available on all of your major streaming devices like Amazon Fire TV, Roku, Chromecast, Xbox, Android TV, as well as on your Android and Apple devices.

 Get a free 7-day trial at Sling.com

 If you’re one of those people who get your news from someplace other than Facebook, then you should look at Haystack TV.